Logicmaster8888/project2/README.md

 -Controllers: Created controllers to handle various routes and logic within your application, improving code organization and maintainability.
 -Dependencies: Added necessary dependencies to your project, ensuring smooth functionality and access to essential libraries.
--Identical Form Fields for the myspace functionality
+-Identical Form Fields for the myspace functionality -Deploying on Heroku
+-Building out a Strong CSS and containerization -Functions of INDUCSE & the Params.id
+-Building out the connecting links that add and subtract from each other -the Different project management tools such as trello and figma -Building out the codification from memory and muscle memory more than anything else.

 -Suggestions for Further Improvement: